 Of course, there is also “The Scarlet Pimpernel” (1982): The tumbrels roll through the streets of Paris, carrying enemies of the new French Republic to their appointments with “Madame Guillotine.”
 But to the revolutionaries’ fury, more than a few of France’s hated aristocrats have escaped execution thanks to the actions of a dashing young Englishman known as the Scarlet Pimpernel (Anthony Andrews, “Brideshead Revisited”).
 AVAILABLE to STREAM

 You can stream the full 1934 movie “The Scarlet Pimpernel” starring Leslie Howard and Merle Oberon for free on our YouTube Channel.
+There is also a 1999 television series version “The Scarlet Pimpernel” that aired on BBC, starring Richard E. Grant.

 If you have a multi-region DVD player, do yourself a favor and watch La Révolution Française (1989) with Jane Seymour: When Louis XVI summoned the Etats-Generaux he unleashes a revolution that would change his country and cost his life.
 This is the story of one of the crucial points in the history of France, and Europe, divided into two parts.
 AVAILABLE on DVD

-And while Les Miserables is set in a different century, years after the end of the French Revolution, the upcoming Netflix series makes it a fine time to re-watch this historical drama as well.
+And while Les Miserables is set in a different century, years after the end of the French Revolution, the Netflix series makes it a fine time to re-watch this historical drama as well.

 A 2000 TV miniseries version stars Gérard Depardieu and John Malkovich.
 Earlier adaptations include a 1998 film, starring Liam Neeson and Geoffrey Rush, a 1995 movie by Claude Lelouch, starring Jean-Paul Belmondo, and a 1980 musical, by Alain Boublil and Claude-Michel Schönberg.
 For many, the 1978 Les Mis with Richard Jordan, Anthony Perkins and Cyril Cusack is the preferred telling of the story.